maxvanspengler/hyperbolic_learning_library/docs/source/index.rst

 Hyperbolic Learning Library
 ===========================

-The Hyperbolic Learning Library (HLL) was designed to bring the progress on hyperbolic deep learning together.
-HLL is built on top of PyTorch, with an emphasis on ease-of-use.
+The Hyperbolic Learning Library (HypLL) was designed to bring the progress on hyperbolic deep learning together.
+HypLL is built on top of PyTorch, with an emphasis on ease-of-use.

 All code is open-source.
 Visit us on `GitHub <https://github.com/maxvanspengler/hyperbolic_learning_library>`_